Kkwon-SB/DataStructure/README.md

-# The DataStructure is created for remember and organize Data structure
+# The DataStructure repo is created for remember and organize Data structure